England rugby fixtures: When do England play next in the Rugby World Cup?

 England are aiming to secure the Rugby World Cup for just the second time as they go to battle in Japan.

-Eddie Jones’ men have reached the knockout rounds and will be hoping to make an impact in the later rounds.
+Eddie Jones’ men have reached the semi-finals and will be hoping to make an impact.

 Tough tests lie ahead for England – who are considered to be among the chasing pack behind favourites New Zealand.